Lactose and Glucose Hydrogen Breath Test

 What happens during the hydrogen breath test?

 A breath sample will be collected and tested for the presence of hydrogen.
+(Normally, very little hydrogen is detected in the breath.)
 To obtain the sample, you will be asked to blow up a balloon-type bag.
-Normally, very little hydrogen is detected in the breath.
-You will then be given a pleasant tasting solution to drink.
-Breath samples are collected every 15-20 minutes for up to 3 hours to detect any increase in hydrogen in the breath as the solution is digested.
-Increased hydrogen breath levels indicate improper digestion.
+You will then be given a pleasant-tasting solution to drink that contains either glucose (sugar) or lactose (the milk sugar).
+Breath samples are collected every 15-20 minutes for up to three hours, as the solution is digested, to see if there is any increase in hydrogen in the breath.
+Increased hydrogen breath levels mean that there are problems with digestion.

 How do I prepare for the test?

 The hydrogen breath test cannot be done following a colonoscopy, barium enema, or any tests that require a bowel prep to be given.
-The bowel prep will cleanse the bacteria.
-You must wait 4 weeks to have a breath test done to allow the bacteria to re-establish.
+The bowel prep will cleanse the bowel of some of the bacteria.
+You must wait four weeks to have a breath test done to allow the bacteria to re-establish.

 4 weeks before the test